top of page

 How to Uninstall macOS Applications using Intune

-Using Intune's variety of tools, you can uninstall almost any application regardless of whether it was originally installed with Intune or not.
-Below are several options for uninstalling applications on macOS devices.
+Using Intune's variety of tools, you can uninstall almost any macOS application regardless of whether it was originally installed with Intune.
+This article reveals a couple of options for uninstalling applications on macOS devices.

 Table of Contents